Populists eye upsets as Brexit-bound UK, Netherlands kick off EU elections | Malay Mail

 The latest Eurobarometer survey commissioned by the European Parliament found 61 per cent of respondents calling their country’s EU membership a good thing — the highest level since the early 1990s.

-The polls will open tomorrow in the Czech Republic and Ireland, and on Saturday in Latvia, Malta and Slovakia.
+The polls will open on Friday in the Czech Republic and Ireland, and on Saturday in Latvia, Malta and Slovakia.

 But most countries will be voting on Sunday, with the results expected overnight into Monday.

-Nine different projections this month predict that the EPP will come out with the most seats ahead of the main centre-left PES bloc and then the ALDE liberals.
+Nine different projections this month gave the EPP the most seats ahead of the main centre-left PES bloc and then the ALDE liberals.

 Former Luxembourg prime minister Jean-Claude Juncker is stepping down after five years as president of the European Commission.